gm3/coinbaseconsensusvrgallery/README.md

 [![](https://i.imgur.com/7Bbuj0V.jpg)](https://niftygateway.com/itemdetail/primary/0x7196997c2073cc67b47fe91d0dfaa0a0ec88692a/1)

-<p>A statue for the Metaverse; a warning to all those who enter that we must avoid allowing the gatekeepers, middlemen and overseers of the old world mediate our experience of this new digital frontier.
+<p>A statue for the Metaverse; a warning to all those who enter that we must avoid allowing the gatekeepers, middlemen and overseers of the old world to mediate our experience of this new digital frontier.
 Hand modelled entirely in virtual reality using Gravity Sketch on Oculus Quest 2.
 Bespoke doom soundtrack written by Cosmognostic.
 Drums performed / recording engineered by John Simm.</p>

 [https://niftygateway.com/itemdetail/primary/0x7196997c2073cc67b47fe91d0dfaa0a0ec88692a/1](https://niftygateway.com/itemdetail/primary/0x7196997c2073cc67b47fe91d0dfaa0a0ec88692a/1)
 ### **Golden Cyclops**